offendingcommit/valdris/Factions & Organizations/Academy of Dual Mysteries.md

 ## Conclusion

 The Academy of Dual Mysteries stands at the intersection of knowledge and power, wisdom and danger, in a world where the boundaries between magic and technology are dissolving.
-As the [[Timeline|Recent Awakening]] reshapes [[Valdris]], the Academy faces the greatest challenge in its three-century history: maintaining scholarly neutrality while possessing knowledge that could determine the future of civilization.
+As the [Recent Awakening](Timeline.md) reshapes [Valdris](Valdris.md), the Academy faces the greatest challenge in its three-century history: maintaining scholarly neutrality while possessing knowledge that could determine the future of civilization.

 Whether the Academy will emerge as the guide for a new age of integrated understanding or become a casualty of the forces it studies depends largely on its ability to balance competing demands for its expertise while staying true to its fundamental mission: the pursuit of knowledge in service of truth, not power.